What Should You Do As A Christian?

 As Christians, we are called to let God be God.
 In other words, we need to stop trying to do everything ourselves and allow God’s will to be done on earth as it is in heaven (Matthew 6:10).

-As a Christian, you should bring your requests before God.
-Ask him for what you want.
-God is your provider and he will provide all my needs according to his riches in glory.
-He is my source and I am blessed and highly favored of the Lord.
-The Lord is my shepherd and shall not be in want; I shall lack nothing (Psalm 23:1-5).
+As a Christian, you should bring your requests before God and ask Him for what you want.
+God is your provider and will provide all your needs according to His riches in glory.
+He is your source and you are blessed and highly favored by the Lord.
+The Lord is your shepherd; you shall not be in want, and you shall lack nothing (Psalm 23:1-5).

 5. Read the Word of God Regularly

-Read the Word of God regularly.
-Daily reading is essential in your life as a Christian because the Bible is our guide to living the life God has given us, and it also teaches us how to understand and interpret what we see in the world around us.
-So reading every day will keep your spiritual life strong, not only through its teachings but also by allowing you to be focused on God rather than being distracted by other things that may consume your time or attention.
+Make it a habit to read the Word of God regularly.
+Daily reading is essential for Christians because the Bible is our guide to living the life God has given us.
+It also teaches us how to understand and interpret what we see in the world around us.
+Reading every day will keep your spiritual life strong, not only through its teachings, but also by allowing you to focus on God rather than being distracted by other things that may consume your time or attention.

 6. Study the Word of God

+The Bible instructs us to study the Word of God (2 Timothy 2:15).
+Why?
+To demonstrate ourselves as approved by God.
 But what does that mean?
 We need to understand what it means to be “approved.”
-It doesn’t mean that we can just read a verse or two, and then say, “Oh yeah!
+It doesn’t mean that we can just read a verse or two and then say, “Oh yeah!
 I’m approved!”
 No way!
-It’s not enough just to meditate on the Word; we have to actually study it!
+It’s not enough just to meditate on the Word; we have to study.

-It’s like this: As you’re studying your math textbook in school, you might take a couple of minutes here and there during class time (and maybe even at lunch) to find some problems in your textbook that are similar—or identical—to ones assigned by your teacher.
-By doing so, over time you will gain confidence as well as knowledge about how different types of problems work.
-The more familiar you become with those types of problems, the easier they become for you solve when someone asks for help or gives them out during class time!
+When you’re studying your math textbook in school, take a few minutes during class or even at lunch to find problems that are similar or identical to the ones assigned by your teacher.
+By doing this, you will gain confidence and knowledge about how different types of problems work.
+The more familiar you become with these types of problems, the easier they will be to solve when someone asks for help or when they are given out during class.

 7. Meditate on The Word of God

-Meditation also involves pondering, chewing on, and digesting what you have read (Psalm 19:7; 119:15).
-It entails allowing yourself time with God’s Word so that it saturates your mind (Psalm 19:14); permeates your whole being (Joshua 1:8; Philippians 4:8); soaks into every layer of your life (Matthew 13:23); and becomes part of who you are as a child of God (John 17:17).
+Meditation also involves pondering, reflecting on, and internalizing what you have read (Psalm 19:7; 119:15).
+It means giving yourself time with God’s Word so that it fills your mind (Psalm 19:14), permeates your whole being (Joshua 1:8; Philippians 4:8), seeps into every aspect of your life (Matthew 13:23), and becomes part of who you are as a child of God (John 17:17).

 8. Have a Teachable Spirit

-This means that if someone has something different from what we’re believing or doing—whether it’s in our relationships with others or ourselves—we welcome them into our lives without any judgment because there may be something good about them or their ideas which could help us grow spiritually as well (1 Corinthians 14:39).
+If someone has different beliefs or practices from ours, we should welcome them into our lives without judgment.
+This applies to our relationships with others or ourselves.
+There may be something good about them or their ideas that could help us grow spiritually as well (1 Corinthians 14:39).

 9. Don’t Trade Your Birthright for A Mess of Pottage

-As Christians, we are heirs to the promise of everlasting life.
-This is a great inheritance, one that our ancestors looked forward to and one that we can enjoy for eternity.
-However, many people today are deceived into believing that their birthright—their inheritance—is not valuable or even worth having.
-They trade their birthright for earthly things like fame, fortune and pleasure.
+As followers of Christ, we inherit the promise of eternal life.
+This is a valuable gift that our ancestors anticipated and that we can cherish forever.
+However, many people today are tricked into thinking that their inheritance is not worthwhile.
+They exchange it for earthly things like fame, wealth, and pleasure.

 10. Seek First the Kingdom of God and His Righteousness

-As Christians, our priority has to be seeking God’s kingdom and righteousness first before anything else.
-If we do this then everything else will fall into place because our hearts will be aligned with Christ’s heart who is always about seeking His Father’s honor above all else (John 5:30).
+Our main priority should be to seek God’s kingdom and righteousness above all else.
+By doing this, everything else will fall into place because our hearts will be aligned with Christ’s, who always seeks His Father’s honor above all else (John 5:30).

 11. Store up Treasures in Heaven Rather than Earthly Possessions

-It’s better to focus on what really matters: your family and friends, health, faith in God, love for others and helping them when they need it most.
+It’s important to prioritize what truly matters: your family and friends, health, faith in God, love for others, and assisting them in their times of need.

 Leave a Comment